Back to the home page

 Press Enter.

 g.
-Then in the terminal, in order to update the initramfs with the new modules (use copy/paste to transfer the command to the terminal!):
+Then in the terminal, in order to update the initramfs of all installed kernels with the new settings (use copy/paste to transfer the command into the terminal!):

 sudo update-initramfs -uk all